GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

 In the browsers from [group 2](#group-two), with the OSK shown:

-  - The computed values for viewport-relative units shrink
+  - The computed values for viewport-relative units shrink.
-  - Elements that were designed to take up the full visual space shrink
+  - Elements that were designed to take up the full visual space shrink.
-  - Elements that use `position: fixed` can end up elsewhere in the layout
+  - Elements that use `position: fixed` can end up elsewhere in the layout.

 <figure>
   {% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/6ImZDFRlY4pyQoxELETG.png", alt="Visualization of the side-effects in both groups.
 Note the different position for the elements that use position: fixed (blue boxes).", width="800", height="450", class="screenshot" %}